-23andMe is a personal genomics company founded in 2006 in California.
+23andMe is a personal genomics company headquartered in California.

-The company has sold more than 12.5 million DNA kits to date.
+Since then, the company has sold more than 12.5 million DNA kits.

 23andMe’s mission is to help people access, understand, and benefit from the information present in the human genome.